boxyhq/website/blog/2022-09-27-enterprise-ready-saas-starter-kit.md

 Contributions make the open-source community a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-We also invite new supporters to contribute to the repository if you are interested.
+We also invite new supporters to contribute to the [saas-starter-kit](https://github.com/boxyhq/saas-starter-kit) repository.